sympy/sympy/doc/src/explanation/active-deprecations.md

 This pages lists all active deprecations in the SymPy codebase.
-See the {ref}`deprecation-policy` page for a description of SymPy's deprecation policy, as well as instructions on how for contributors to deprecate things.
+See the {ref}`deprecation-policy` page for a description of SymPy's deprecation policy, as well as instructions for contributors on how to deprecate things.

-Of particular, the deprecation policy for SymPy is for deprecations to last at least **1 year** after the first major release that includes the deprecation.
+In particular, the deprecation policy for SymPy is for deprecations to last at least **1 year** after the first major release that includes the deprecation.
-After that period, deprecated code may be removed from SymPy, and code will need to be updated to use the replacement feature to continue working.
-Prior to this, any code using deprecated functionality will have a `SymPyDeprecationWarning` message printed.
+After that period, the deprecated functionality may be removed from SymPy, and code will need to be updated to use the replacement feature to continue working.

+During the deprecation period, a `SymPyDeprecationWarning` message will be printed whenever the deprecated functionality is used.
+It is recommended for users to update their code so that it does not use deprecated functionality, as described below for each given deprecation.

 (silencing-sympy-deprecation-warnings)=
 ## Silencing SymPy Deprecation Warnings